-If you read my earlier article on OpenClaw security, you know the situation: 104 security advisories, 28 CVEs, a poisoned skill marketplace, and over 220,000 instances exposed to the internet.
+If you read my earlier article on OpenClaw security, you know the situation: 138+ CVEs, a poisoned skill marketplace, and about 245,000 instances exposed to the internet.
 OpenClaw is the fastest-growing AI tool in history, and it has a security problem that matches its popularity.

 NemoClaw: NVIDIA's Sandbox Approach